pablisco/police-cases/readme.md

 # Police Cases UK

-This project contains an app that using Kotlin and the latest Android Studio (AS) tried to demo how to load data from [https://data.police.uk/docs/] and show it.
+This project contains an app that, using Kotlin and the latest Android Studio (AS), demos how to load data from [https://data.police.uk/docs/] and show it to the user.

 ## Notes: